okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api-overview/index.md

 ## Cross-Origin Resource Sharing (CORS)

 [Cross-Origin Resource Sharing (CORS)](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing) is a mechanism that allows a web page to make an AJAX call using [XMLHttpRequest (XHR)](http://en.wikipedia.org/wiki/XMLHttpRequest) to a domain that is different from the one from where the script was loaded.
 Such cross-domain requests would otherwise be forbidden by web browsers, per the [same origin security policy](http://en.wikipedia.org/wiki/Same_origin_policy).
-CORS defines a [standardized](http://www.w3.org/TR/cors/) way in which the browser and the server can interact to determine whether or not to allow the cross-origin request.
+CORS defines a [standardized](http://www.w3.org/TR/cors/) way in which the browser and the server can interact to determine whether to allow the cross-origin request.

 In Okta, CORS allows JavaScript hosted on your websites to make an XHR to the Okta API with the Okta session cookie.
-Every website origin must be explicitly permitted via the administrator UI for CORS.
+Every website origin must be explicitly permitted through the Admin Console for CORS.
 See [Enabling CORS](/docs/guides/enable-cors/) for details on how to allow your website to make cross-origin requests.

 > **Caution:** Only grant access to specific origins (websites) that you control and trust to access the Okta API.